RVAGameJams/learn2love/pages/03-02-higher-order-functions.md

 As seen in the previous chapter, the `love.draw` callback is defined in a **main.lua** file and later invoked somewhere within the game engine.
 Since `love.draw` was defined in the scope where the entity variable is defined, the entity variable lives on and can be used inside `love.draw` long after the **main.lua** file is done being invoked.

+## Conclusion

 Closures take some practice to understand and appreciate, but once you see practical examples of where and how to use them they become an indispensable item on your programming toolbelt.
+In the previous section we used the term *composite data* to compare primitive and non-primitive data types.
+In this section we saw how to go about *composing* higher-order functions.
 In the following pages we will cover some higher-order functions that are the building blocks for old and modern software alike.

 ## Exercises